Get Started Free

 Neural vocoders like HiFi-GAN produce output that's largely different from a real human recording.

-A sound sphere visualization representing neural tts audio synthesis
+A sound sphere visualization representing neural TTS audio synthesis

 The Architectures Behind Neural TTS